Discounts and allowances: Discount card

 Sometimes a document, typically a plastic card similar to a payment card, is issued as proof of eligibility for discounts.
 In other cases, existing documents proving status (as student, disabled, resident, etc.) are accepted.
 Documentation may not be required, for example, for people who are obviously young or old enough to qualify for age-related discounts.
 In some cases, the card may be issued to anyone who asks.

 Coupons

-A discount, either of a certain specified amount or a percentage to the holder of a voucher, usually with certain terms.
+Coupons are associated with Sunday circulars and help consumers who struggle to make ends meet.
+A coupon is a discount, either of a certain specified amount or a percentage to the holder of a voucher, usually with certain terms.
 Commonly, there are restrictions as for other discounts, such as being valid only if a certain quantity is bought or only if the customer is older than a specified age.
-Coupons are often printed in newspapers, brochures, and magazines, or can be downloaded from the Internet.
+Today coupons are not only printed in newspapers, and brochures.
+Coupons are offered to customers at the counter after they have paid for their purchase.

 Rebates

 A refund of part or sometimes the full price of the product following purchase, though some rebates are offered at the time of purchase.
 A particular case is the promise of a refund in full if applied for in a restricted date range some years in the future; the hope is that the promise will lure customers and increase sales, but that the majority will fail to meet the conditions for a valid claim.